Refinitiv/refinitiv-ui/documents/src/pages/elements/combo-box.md

 ];
 ```

-Or by programmatically setting the Combo Box `value` property.
+You can also use `values` to get or set value of combo box.

 ```javascript
 comboBox.value = 'gb';
 ```

 ### Multiple mode

-In `multiple` mode, simply set `selected` in multiple items.
+Value can be preset using `selected` in multiple items when set `data`.

 ```javascript
 comboBox.data = [